monkvision/monkjs/website/docs/js/api/components/DamageHighlight.md

 ```

 The component's properties are from the result of an inspection.
 Both of them are a part of `inspection.images`.

+#Props
+## backgroundOpacity
+`PropTypes.number`

+Allow to set an opacity to the background image.

 ## image